GfSE/SpecIF-Pages/Documentation/61_Model_Integration_Guide_for_FMC.md

 When analyzing, among others we have the following questions:

 - Why are some relations named as nouns, others as verbs (e.g. *"Observability"* vs. *"triggers"*).
-- Why is *Write access* an unambiguous mapping in one direction (as denoted by the arrow) and why not *Read access*?
 - Should the relation between *Location* and *Value* be named *has*?
 - Can *Agent*, *Operation*, *Storage* and perhaps other entities be hierarchically nested?
+Anyways, the block diagrams allow it.

 There is no standard serialization defined for FMC.
 As to our knowledge there is only one modeling tool for FMC, namely [ARCWAY Cockpit](https://arcway.com).
 We will show in the following the mapping of the entities and relationships realized in this tool.